 Students receive 30 CECs (continuing education credits) for completion of this course.
 No partial CECs provided for withdrawals or incompletes.

-Testing Preparation Course Grading
+Teaching Assistant Course Grading

 Enrolled students will be admitted to their course classrooms 10 days prior to the start date of the course to allow time to review the course content and to submit pre-course assignments.
 Students may work ahead on assignments, but feedback will be provided by the schedule outlined in the course.